josortmel/obsidian-vault-indexer-for-ai/README.md

 - **AI-Ready Format:** Uses specific line-based chapter separation for better token recognition by AI models.
 - **Infrastructure Clarity:** Helps LLMs understand where information is located before they start reading individual notes.

+## Installation
-*(Note: Once officially approved, it will be available in the Obsidian Community Plugin store).*
+- Jus extract the .zip into obsidian plugins folder *(Note: Once officially approved, it will be available in the Obsidian Community Plugin store).*

 ## How to use